Exciting News

 https://socialwork.utoronto.ca/from-cell-biology-to-social-work-introducing-msw-graduate-ayse-kumsal-tekirdag-kosa/

-Our latest research article is out!
+Our research article on youth cannabis use is out!

 This study is led by Dr Toula Kourgiantakis, PhD, RSW, CCFT and I had the privilege to be part of this exciting research from the very beginning during my MSW at University of Toronto

-“This study aimed to understand Ontario service providers’ perceptions, practices, and recommendations on youth cannabis use.
+It aimed to understand Ontario service providers’ perceptions, practices, and recommendations on youth cannabis use.

 Regarding perceptions, 60% of survey participants agreed with legalization, 26% had a strong understanding of medical versus recreational cannabis, 84% believed that cannabis has physical and mental health risks, and 49% perceived stigmatization.
 Less than half of the survey participants reported screening or assessing cannabis use, 16% stated they are highly familiar with treating cannabis use, and 67% reported that they rarely work with families.
 Subthemes identified in the focus groups under perceptions included normalization and stigmatization, harms for youth, and stigma, racism, and discrimination.
 Subthemes under practice included cannabis not being the primary focus, challenges with screening, assessment, and intervention, and referral to specialized services.